leodeslf/leaf/src/content/notes/method/agile/xp/index.md

   - [Never Add Functionality Early (extremeprogramming.org)](http://www.extremeprogramming.org/rules/early.html);
   - [Simple, Not Easy (ronjeffries.com)](https://ronjeffries.com/articles/018-01ff/simple-not-easy/);
   - [Do The Simplest Thing That Could Possibly Work (wiki.c2.com)](http://wiki.c2.com/?DoTheSimplestThingThatCouldPossiblyWork).
-- **You aren't gonna need it** (YAGNI): concentrate on what is scheduled for today only, avoid wasting time with vague assumptions and not actually/currently required features.
+- **You aren't gonna need it** (YAGNI): concentrate on what's scheduled for today only, avoid wasting time with assumptions and not currently required features.
 More at:
   - [Yagni (martinfowler.com)](https://martinfowler.com/bliki/Yagni.html);
   - [YAGNI, yes.
 Skimping, no. Technical Debt?
 Not even. (ronjeffries.com)](https://ronjeffries.com/articles/019-01ff/iter-yagni-skimp/);
   - [You Are Not Gonna Need It (wiki.c2.com)](https://wiki.c2.com/?YouArentGonnaNeedIt).

 #### Spikes

-A spike is a prototype-like software meant to **explore potential solutions** and difficulties for a very specific problem.
-The concept is quite similar to a Minimum Viable Product (MVP) but for a single (or small group of) features defined by a single user story.
+A spike is a prototype-like software meant to **explore potential solutions** and difficulties for a very specific problem, a concept similar to Minimum Viable Product (MVP) but for a single (or small group of) features defined by a single user story.
 As a result, a spike helps to *reduce technical risks* and *increase estimates' reliability*.
 Usually they are discarded after use, as they tend to be *not good enough to keep*.
 That's why we should keep them short and simple.

 #### Refactoring